-Need to get out of the office?
-Retreat to one of these wi-fi friendly spaces.
+Need to get away from the office?
+Go to one of these Wi-Fi-friendly locations.

 The Moat Café

-The multi-spaced venue has an AstroTurf courtyard for discussing philosophy/drinking a boutique beer.
-At the same time, inside, there's a restaurant area and bar for hitting up the not-too-shabby wine list and the Middle Eastern/European small and share plate menu.
-We've got our eyes on the slow-cooked lamb neck with roasted garlic labne, flatbread and quinoa salad.
+The multi-level venue boasts an AstroTurf garden where you may discuss philosophy while enjoying a boutique brew.
+At the same time, there's a restaurant and bar on the premises where you can sample the decent wine list and the Middle Eastern/European small and sharing plate cuisine.
+The slow-cooked lamb neck with roasted garlic labne, flatbread, and quinoa salad is calling our name.

-We're also champing at the bit to get our hands on the Moondarra Wagyu salami and a goat's cheese crème brûlée-style custard.
-This is some next-level snacking, ladies and gents.
-But that's to be expected because the lady behind the pans here is Emma Jeffrey, who has done her time at Reserve, Fenix and Matteo's.
+We're also excited to try the Moondarra Wagyu salami and the goat's cheese crème brûlée-style custard.
+Ladies and gentlemen, this is some serious snacking.
+But it's to be anticipated given that the gal in charge here is Emma Jeffrey, who has worked at Reserve, Fenix, and Matteo's.

-It's an exciting menu in a block that needs a bit of a shakeup, so throw a Penguin classic in your knapsack and get to the Moat as fast as your bike will carry you, comrades.
+It's an intriguing menu in a block that could use some variety, so toss a Penguin classic in your rucksack and head to the Moat as quickly as your bike will carry you, friends.